LeaPapadopoulos/myMovieApp-client/README.md

 This is a React client application that allows users to access information about movies, create a profile, and save data about their favorite movies.

+# App Demo Link

+A demo link to the app can be found [here](https://mymovieapp-client.herokuapp.com) *Note: demo link currently not working

+# App Screenshots

+tba

 ## Installation and Setup

 1. Clone the repository.